geevi/geevi.github.io_bk/teaching/complexity-theory/index.md

 Students are expected to read the corresponding chapter from the textbook (mentioned under readings), before attending the lecture.
 The lecture is mainly for clearing doubts and covering the most confusing parts.

+The is a short course with 13 lectures for students who might not have taken a Theory of Computation course.
+However sufficient knowledge of discrete maths and algorithms is assumed.
+It is not supposed to be a rigorous one, for research student, but rather an introduction to field of complexity theory.

 #### Timings

 - Wednesday (10:00 a.m.-11:25 a.m., Venue: 205)